 - Sunday – REST!
 You have earned it!

 Use this as an example of what a week of spring cleaning might look like for you.
-Adjust according to your daily schedule and needs.
-Equally important it to make a list of tasks you want to accomplish each week during March and April.
-In order to keep you on track.
+Certainly adjust according to your daily schedule and needs.
+Equally important is to make a list of tasks you want to accomplish each week during March and April.
+A plan in place will help keep you on track.

-In addition, groups tasks together that are similar or that use the same cleaners and tools.
-It will make for a more organized routine.
+Also, group tasks together that are similar or that use the same cleaners and tools.
+As a result, it will make for a more organized routine.

 How I am currently getting ready to spring clean: